 Other clubs invited to the meeting are Sunday League third division club Nant Inn, along with third division Leeswood side Prince of Wales, who formerly used a Buckley pitch.

-Malcolm Dinsdale, who is seen in the photo below of the meeting, is still involved at Buckley Town FC as a volunteer and a groundsman on the pitch he helped bring into being.
+Malcolm Dinsdale, who is seen in the photo above of the meeting, is still involved at Buckley Town FC as a volunteer and a groundsman on the pitch he helped bring into being.